t-d-k/LibreCrypt/docs/technical_details__registry_entries.md

 ### Technical Details: Registry Entries

-DoxBox doesn't create any registry entries for itself unless the user chooses to associate ".box" files with the application, in which case only those registry entries which are required to associate the DoxBox executable with the filename extension are created.
+LibreCrypt doesn't create any registry entries for itself unless the user chooses to associate ".vol" files with the application, in which case only those registry entries which are required to associate the LibreCrypt executable with the filename extension are created.
 All user options and settings are stored in a ".ini" file, unless the user _explicitly_ configures them to be stored in the registry.

-In addition to this, MS Windows does create a registry entry for each DoxBox driver used.
+In addition to this, MS Windows does create a registry entry for each LibreCrypt driver used.
 This is inevitable; **all** transparent encryption systems running under MS Windows are required to do this in order to function correctly.

 The following detail the registry entries are typically created by MS Windows: